Jay Kemmerer: Career

 Kemmerer worked for Chemical Bank in New York from 1974 – 1977 before joining his father at The Kemmerer Corporation, and leading the sale of the Kemmerer Coal Company to Gulf Oil in 1981.
 Following this divestiture, he became President of the family's asset management company, Kemmerer Resources Corp., located in Chatham, New Jersey.

 He served on the board of directors of the First Wyoming Bank from 1983 – 1989, until its sale to Key Bank.
 At that time the Kemmerer family was its largest stockholder.
 Kemmerer chaired the Investment Committee.

 In 1986, Kemmerer purchased the Seven-Up Bottling Company, a major soft drink bottler and distributor in the Chicago area, which then became known as Kemmerer Bottling Group, Inc., and was the third-largest bottler of 7-Up in the country.
 He was later elected to the board of the National Soft Drink Association from 1988 – 1992.

 Jay Kemmerer purchased the Jackson Hole Mountain Resort for his family in 1992 from Paul McCollister.
 It remains one of the last premier family-owned ski resorts in America.
 Improvements to the resort under Kemmerer family ownership totaled over $300,000,000, including the addition of the Bridger Gondola in 1997, the Rendezvous Lodge complex at 9,100 ft. in 2007, a new Aerial Tram in 2008, the Teton high speed quad lift in 2015, and the Sweetwater Gondola in 2016.

 Kemmerer sold the Jackson Hole Mountain Resort on February 1, 2024, to close friends, local residents and Board members Eric Macy and Mike Corbat.
 Kemmerer continues to serve on the Board of Directors and Executive Committee, and function in a Senior Advisory role.
 The Kemmerer Family remains an equity owner in JHMR.

 In 1997, Kemmerer purchased the CM Ranch in Dubois, Wyoming with his sisters, which the Kemmerer family visited in the 1950s.
 Founded in 1927, the CM is one of the oldest continually-operating guest ranches in the U.S. Total improvements to plumbing, electrical, flooring and roofs have been made to most structures, while maintaining its status on the National Register of Historic Places.

 In August 2021, Kemmerer co-hosted a House Freedom Fund event, which headlined former Trump White House Chief of Staff Mark Meadows, U.S. Rep. Jim Jordan (R-Ohio) and U.S. Rep. Marjorie Taylor Greene (R-Georgia).
 Patagonia, Inc., the sportswear company, took exception to Kemmerer's personal donation and withdrew its products from the Jackson Hole Mountain Resort.

+Kemmerer was inducted into the Wyoming Business Hall of Fame in November 2025 at the Governor’s Business Forum.

+In September 2026, he was honored by the non-profit JH Air for his vision and leadership of air service to Jackson Hole, in guaranteeing United, Delta and American Airlines contracts for more than 20 years.

 Kemmerer and his family also owned the master-planned golf community of Comanche Trace in Kerrville, Texas from 1998 – April 2022.